lammps/lammps/doc/src/neigh_modify.rst

 .. versionchanged:: TBD

-   Support for typelabels was added.
+   Support for type labels was added.

 The *exclude type* option turns off the pairwise interaction if one atom is of type M and the other of type N.  M can equal N.  The *exclude